sbu-fsl/Metis/fs-state/README.md

 attempt to address the challenge of tracking full states of in-kernel file systems later.
-Most of the file systems we model checked using this approach did not crash, but ext2/ext4 did manifest file system corruption bugs and we are investigating it.
+Most of the file systems we model checked using this approach did not crash, but ext2/ext4 did manifest file system corruption bugs and we are investigating them.

 Furthermore, in the proposal we plan to use ramfs/tmpfs as the "reference file system" by virtue of its simplicity and compliance with POSIX.
-This is not feasible at this moment because all file data and metadata is located in the kernel memory.
+This is not feasible at this moment because all file data and metadata in tmpfs is located in the kernel memory.

 ## Other components